-Interactive, touch-screen displays are an integral part of the museum experience.
-They explore such areas as the architecture and preservation of Christ Church, the Anglican Church, everyday life in Christ Church Parish, and the rise of religious dissent and liberty in colonial Virginia.
+Learn about the lives of the enslaved, indentured and free craftspeople who constructed Christ Church and the tools they used in a touch-screen display.
+Other interactive displays explore themes like the architecture and preservation of Christ Church, the Church of England, everyday life in Christ Church Parish, and the rise of religious dissent and liberty in colonial Virginia.

 There's something for the whole family.
 Become an "undertaker," or a builder in colonial Virginia, by constructing a brick wall, an arch with a keystone, or a king-post roof truss in our hands-on station for children.
 Be sure to pick up a free Museum Activity Book filled with artifact hunts, crossword puzzles, word scrambles and other fun activities.